Tissue engineering: Cells as building blocks

 Cells can be used alone or with support matrices for tissue engineering applications.
 An adequate environment for promoting cell growth, differentiation, and integration with the existing tissue is a critical factor for cell-based building blocks.
-Manipulation of any of these cell processes create alternative avenues for the development of new tissue (e.g., reprogramming of somatic cells, vascularization).
+Manipulation of any of these cell processes create alternative avenues for the development of new tissue (e.g., cell reprogramming - somatic cells, vascularization).

 Isolation

 Techniques for cell isolation depend on the cell source.
 Centrifugation and apheresis are techniques used for extracting cells from biofluids (e.g., blood).
 Whereas digestion processes, typically using enzymes to remove the extracellular matrix (ECM), are required prior to centrifugation or apheresis techniques to extract cells from tissues/organs.
 Trypsin and collagenase are the most common enzymes used for tissue digestion.
 While trypsin is temperature dependent, collagenase is less sensitive to changes in temperature.

 Cell sources

 Primary cells are those directly isolated from host tissue.
 These cells provide an ex-vivo model of cell behavior without any genetic, epigenetic, or developmental changes; making them a closer replication of in-vivo conditions than cells derived from other methods.
 This constraint however, can also make studying them difficult.
 These are mature cells, often terminally differentiated, meaning that for many cell types proliferation is difficult or impossible.
 Additionally, the microenvironments these cells exist in are highly specialized, often making replication of these conditions difficult.

 Secondary cells A portion of cells from a primary culture is moved to a new repository/vessel to continue being cultured.
 Medium from the primary culture is removed, the cells that are desired to be transferred are obtained, and then cultured in a new vessel with fresh growth medium.
 A secondary cell culture is useful in order to ensure that cells have both the room and nutrients that they require to grow.
 Secondary cultures are most notably used in any scenario in which a larger quantity of cells than can be found in the primary culture is desired.
 Secondary cells share the constraints of primary cells (see above) but have an added risk of contamination when transferring to a new vessel.